attivio/aie-maven/README.md

 ====================================
 Please refer to the [sample-maven-351](https://github.com/attivio/aie-maven/tree/master/sample-maven-351) or [sample-maven-430](https://github.com/attivio/aie-maven/tree/master/sample-maven-430) projects for sample mavenized AIE projects.
+The sample POMs are applicable to AIE 3.5.0/3.5.1 and AIE 4.2.0/4.3.0/4.3.1 (just set the version of AIE dependencies accordingly).

 Adding Dependencies - 4.x and above
 --------------------------------------